aeflores/CoFloCo/README.md

 	Some extra options might be necessary depending on your system.
 PPL provides documentation on how to configure and compile in different systems.

+    Note: According to our experience, using a sparse representation for polyhedra generally results in better performance.
+To compile PPL with this option, you have to change the following line in Polyhedron_defs.hh:

+     `static const Representation default_con_sys_repr = DENSE;`

+   to become

+     `static const Representation default_con_sys_repr = SPARSE;`

  * Once installed all the requirements, you can call CoFloCo with the script "cofloco" in the main directory: